 - Chasing lost/missed sessions or training whilst unwell: A session missed is just that, there are other sessions to complete and focus on.
 Training whilst unwell can delay your ability to get back to full health, which may further restrict your training and preparation.

-Perhaps you have completed a few Long course and 70.3 races and are thinking of doing an Ironman.
-Often at the finish of a half ironman or 70.3 race you will hear people say there is no way I could do double that distance !
+Perhaps you have completed a few Long courses and 70.3 races and are thinking of doing an Ironman.
+Often at the finish of a half ironman or 70.3 race, you will hear people say there is no way I could do double that distance!